electricimp/Usb/docs/HIDDriverGuide.md

 ```

-### An application of this driver
+### Application Example

+Please refer to [HIDKeyboard](./../Driver/HIDKeyboard) is an
-[HIDKeyboard](examples/HID_Keyboard) is an example of this driver application.
-It converts this driver API to simple single function API.
+example of this driver application.

-### Known limitation
+### Known Limitation

-The driver issues special command `"Get Descriptor"` to acquire HID report descriptor.
-Some devices doesn't support this command, so the driver doesn't match such devices.
+The driver issues special command `"Get Descriptor"` to acquire HID report
+descriptor.
+Some devices doesn't support this command, so the driver doesn't
+match such devices.
 Workaround for this case is a subject for future release.

 ### Public API